UK to review cosmetic surgery industry

 "Many questions have been raised, particularly around the regulation of clinics, whether all practitioners are adequately qualified, how well people are advised when money is changing hands, aggressive marketing techniques, and what protection is available when things go wrong."

-Keogh said he was concerned people did not realize how serious cosmetic surgery was and often failed to consider potential complications.
+Keogh said he was concerned people did not realise how serious cosmetic surgery was and often failed to consider potential complications.

 A Department of Health survey found many people viewed the cost of surgery as more important than the qualifications of the people doing it, or how they would be looked after.